-4. Tzield is being prescribed by an endocrinologist
+4. The prescribing physician is an endocrinologist

-Note: Stage 2 pre- type 1 diabetes includes beta cell autoimmunity with >2 islet autoantibodies with abnormal glucose tolerance and no symptoms.
+Stage 2 pre-type 1 diabetes includes beta cell autoimmunity with greater than two islet autoantibodies with abnormal glucose tolerance and no symptoms.

-Note: Dysglycemia is defined as an FG level of 110 to 125 mg/dl (6.1 to 6.9 mmol/L), a 2-hour postprandial plasma glucose level of at least 140 mg/dl (7.8mmol/L) and less than 200 mg/dl (1.1mmol/L), or an intervening postprandial glucose level at 30,60, or 90 minutes of greater than 200 mg/dl on two occasions
+Dysglycemia is defined as a fasting glucose level of 110 to 125 mg/dl (6.1 to 6.9 mmol/L), a 2-hour postprandial plasma glucose level of at least 140 mg/dl (7.8mmol/L) and less than 200 mg/dl (1.1mmol/L), or an intervening postprandial glucose level at 30,60, or 90 minutes of greater than 200 mg/dl on two occasions.